 And if you have leftover spaghetti, try our Easy Spaghetti Pie recipe.
 You'll want to make extra pasta just so you can make this delicious busy weeknight meal.

 We love our one-pot meals.
 If you do too, you're going to love our One-Pot French Onion Pasta recipe.
 It combines the rich buttery flavor of caramelized onions with savory beefy flavored infused. pasta.
+And if you're looking for a chicken dinner, you must try our Spinach Artichoke Chicken Pasta dish that is easy and cheesy.
+Truly a family favorite.

 If you like this recipe, please consider giving it a 5-star rating.